University of Wolverhampton: Telford Innovation Campus

 The Telford Innovation Campus opened in 1994.
 18 miles (29 km) from Wolverhampton and 26 miles (42 km) from Birmingham, the campus is on a greenfield site in the grounds of Priorslee Hall – a grade-II listed 18th Century redbrick mansion.

 The campus houses facilities for engineering, built environment, business, computing and social work.
-Halls of residence for just under 500 students are located on campus.
-The environment in the university is very good and friendly.
+Halls of residence for nearly 500 students are located on campus.

 The campus is home to the e-Innovation Centre which provides startup companies and small and medium enterprises with business accommodation and funded support from a team of IT consultants, giving them access to the university's IT facilities, expertise and resources.
 It has hi-tech meeting rooms, social meeting areas, "hot-desking" provision, fully furnished offices, "incubation" units, and "grow-on" space for businesses who need to expand.